 It’s challenging.
 My advice is to heed the warnings above.
 Then, I’d recommend you visit their brand website, and then, actually call them on the phone.
 If it’s a brand sold only on Amazon and you can’t find a website, maybe that’s not really a leading brand or a trustworthy product, regardless of the quantity of Amazon reviews.
 Going old-school and calling on the phone to purchase something like an inflatable paddle board may seem counter-productive, but it actually helps cut through the scammers.
 If you can’t get someone on the phone, that’s also a warning sign.
 Today’s best brands will answer the phone and can speak intelligently about their inflatable paddle boards.
 You can also Google the brand name, read their press page, and learn about their history.
 Good brands endure and tend to have a history.
 Others ... not so much.

 Inflatable Paddle Board Reviews for Tower Paddle Boards

-The simple innovation of increasing the thickness 50% (from 4" thick to 6" thick) increased the rigidity of the boards 400%.
-Overnight inflatable paddle boards were almost as rigid at hard boards.
-When inflated, most people couldn’t even tell it was an inflatable paddle board by looking at it.
-Better yet, they were portable, easy to store, and nearly indestructible... while hard boards are pretty delicate and easy to damage.
-Today, 8 years later, inflatable paddle boards have taken over the paddle board market and represent over 70% of sales.
+Prior to these 6-inch-thick iSUPs, all inflatable paddle boards were 4 inches thick and rode through the water like a banana.
+The simple innovation of increasing the thickness 50% (from 4 inches thick to 6 inches thick) increased the rigidity of the boards 400%.
+Overnight, inflatable paddle boards were almost as rigid as hard boards.
+When one of these ISUPs was inflated, most people couldn’t even tell it was an inflatable paddle board by looking at it.
+Better yet, the boards were portable, easy to store, and nearly indestructible, while hard boards are pretty delicate and easy to damage.
+Today, inflatable paddle boards have taken over the paddle board market and represent more than 70% of sales.

 Quality + value.
 Welcome to Tower.